proximafusion/constellaration/hugging_face_competition/README.md

 # Hugging Face Competition Evaluation: ConStellaration

-This directory contains the  evaluation script and Docker setup for evaluating entries.
+This directory contains the Gradio web app and Docker setup for evaluating entries in the Hugging Face competition.

 ## How to Build and Run the Docker Image